aponamarev/CarND-Advanced-Lane-Lines/README.md

 The implementation of camera calibration step is contained in src/CameraCalibration.py file.

-To avoid recalculating calibration statistics at every run, I start by checking whether it is possible to use a premade calibration file (src/CameraCalibration.py - lines 21-27).
+To avoid recalculating calibration statistics at every run, I start by checking whether it is possible to use a pre-made calibration file (src/CameraCalibration.py - lines 21-27).
 If the calibration file doesn't exist, I will use a provided path to save the calibration stats.
 Next, I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image (src/CameraCalibration.py - lines 33-34).
 Thus, `objp` is just a replicated array of coordinates, and `objps` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgps` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection (src/CameraCalibration.py - lines 54-55).

 I then used the output `objps` and `imgps` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using `cv2.getOptimalNewCameraMatrix` and `cv2.undistort()` functions and obtained this result: